bookofproofs/bookofproofs.github.io/_sources/history/13th-century/zhao-youqin.md

 title: Youqin, Zhao
 born: 1271
 died: 1335
-keywords: Chinese mathematics, computing, programming languages, Chinese Remainder Theorem, algorithms, Chinese Mathematical Society, Journal of the Chinese Academy of Sciences
+keywords: zhao youqin,youqin
-description: Zhao Youqin was a Chinese mathematician who authored five books and developed the "Chinese Remainder Theorem," bridging mathematics and computing, popularizing the field, and submitting the first Chinese article to a major mathematics journal.
+description: Zhao Youqin was a Chinese mathematician and astronomer who published work on the structure of the universe.
+He described how to calculate π.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---